Code 404 season 2: Everything you need to knowSep 16 | 1 min read

 7 Questions with… David Schwimmer and Nick Mohammed: Intelligence season 2 is ‘firing on all cylinders’

 Intelligence is finally back!
-Nick Mohammed and David Schwimmer talk about why they think the Sky One show's second season is even better than the first.
+Nick Mohammed and David Schwimmer talk about why they think the show's second season is even better than the first.

 Maverick former-NSA agent Jerry Bernstein (David Schwimmer) and hapless junior analyst Joseph Harries (Nick Mohammed) are back at GCHQ with more hilarious antics.